panchitoibanez/nodejs-with-aws/PROJECT.md

 - **Authentication**: **AWS Cognito** - A fully managed identity service that handles all aspects of user sign-up, sign-in, and JWT management, offloading complex security work.
 - **Database**: **Amazon DynamoDB** - A serverless NoSQL database that offers single-digit millisecond performance at any scale.
 Its key-value nature and pay-per-request model are ideal for our access patterns.
 - **Asynchronous Processing**: **AWS SQS & Lambda** - A classic serverless pattern.
 SQS provides a durable, reliable message queue, while Lambda offers cost-effective, event-driven compute for our background scraper.
-- **Compute**: **AWS App Runner** - A fully managed container service that simplifies the deployment and scaling of our NestJS application, handling load balancing and health checks automatically.
+- **Compute**: **AWS Lambda** - A serverless compute service that runs our containerized NestJS application on-demand, providing automatic scaling and cost-effective execution.
+- **API Gateway**: **AWS API Gateway HTTP API** - A lightweight, high-performance API Gateway that provides HTTP endpoints for our Lambda function, handling routing and CORS configuration.
 - **Container Registry**: **Amazon ECR** - A secure, private registry for our Docker images, tightly integrated with other AWS services.
 - **Infrastructure as Code**: **AWS CDK (TypeScript)** - Allows us to define our entire cloud infrastructure in a familiar programming language, enabling version control, repeatability, and automated deployments.
 - **Containerization**: **Docker** - The standard for packaging our application and its dependencies into a portable, reproducible container image.